Canada helps deliver childbirth education in Ethiopia

 More than 690 birth attendants educate Ethiopian mothers about the benefits of assisted birth in clinics and hospitals.

 In Ethiopia, many women give birth in their homes, especially in rural areas.
-With some of the highest rates of maternal and child mortality in the world, these home births can put both the mother and the baby at risk.
+With some of the highest rates of maternal and child mortality in the world, these home births can put both the mother and baby at risk.

 Traditionally, birth attendants oversee childbirth and provide support to mothers and their new babies.
 They know the families they work with and they are a valued part of the community.
 Yet, they do not have the training or equipment to assist when there are complications.

-One of Canada’s international development projects underway in Ethiopia, Improving Maternal and Child Health: Partnership and Action for Community Transformation (IMPACT), is designed to change the role of traditional birth attendants in three rural districts: Damot Pulasa, Arsi Negele, and Adaa.
+One international development projects underway in Ethiopia, Improving Maternal and Child Health: Partnership and Action for Community Transformation (IMPACT), is designed to change the role of traditional birth attendants in three rural districts: Damot Pulasa, Arsi Negele, and Adaa.
 With new priorities in mind, the birth attendants continue to work with pregnant mothers to educate them on the benefits of giving birth in one of the local medical facilities.
-They support mothers and new babies when they come home, offering advice about nutrition, child-feeding practices and basic infant care.
+They support mothers and new babies when they come home, offering suggestions about nutrition, child-feeding practices and basic infant care.

 “Birth attendants like me cannot help when complications occur,” admits Genet Briso, 60, a traditional birth attendant in the Arsi Negele district.
 Her inability to assist during a childbirth complication does not stem from an unwillingness to help, but rather from a lack of knowledge and resources.

 Improving the odds